isbel8ai/product-store-api/README.md

 ## Description
 Management system for a local shop business.
 It helps owners to supervise and control the life cycle of the products they sell, from the moment they are received to when they are sold.

-## Requirements
+## Functional requirements
-- Management of products
+- Products management
-- Management of shops
+- Shops management
 - Product existence on the main warehouse, for all and for specific product
 - Product existence in a shop, for all and for specific product
-- History of products' receipt on the main warehouse in a lapse of time, filtering by product
+- History of products received on the main warehouse in a lapse of time, filtering by product
 - History of products delivered to shops in a lapse of time, filtering by product and shop
 - History of sales in shops in a lapse of time, filtering by product and shop
 - Get balance in a lapse of time, filtering by product and shop